lakeshorecryotronics/python-driver/docs/installation.rst

 --------------
 The Lake Shore Python driver is compatible with Python 2.7 and above.
 We recommend using the latest version of Python 3.

+If you are using Python 2 you may need to `install pip`_.

 Install the Lake Shore Python driver
 ------------------------------------
 To install the driver simply open a terminal (command prompt) window and type::